Matt Holliday: Oakland Athletics (2009)

-Unable to agree to an extension, the Rockies traded Holliday on November 12, 2008, to Oakland Athletics for pitchers Huston Street and Greg Smith, and outfielder Carlos González.
-Holliday began working with former A's and Cardinals first baseman Mark McGwire as a personal hitting coach during the 2008–09 off-season, who became the Cardinals' official hitting coach the following off-season.
+Unable to agree to an extension, the Rockies traded Holliday on November 12, 2008, to the Oakland Athletics for pitchers Huston Street and Greg Smith, and outfielder Carlos González.
+Holliday began working with former A's and Cardinals first baseman Mark McGwire as a personal hitting coach during the 2008–09 off-season, prior to McGwire becoming the Cardinals' official hitting coach the following off-season.

 After spending most of the off-season on the trade market with the Rockies, Holliday was again a frequent subject of rumors during the spring.
 The Athletics failed to get off to a strong start and it was unlikely the club would have been able to re-sign him over the course of the season or if he would have had become a free agent following the season.
 He also got off a slow start as minor injuries hampered him while playing in Oakland.
 His first home run of the season came on the last day of April against the Texas Rangers.
 He batted .240 in April, and, from May 11 until the St. Louis Cardinals acquired him, improved to .316, .420 on-base percentage and .489 slugging percentage over 65 games.
 Reaching base five times in a May 17 loss to the Detroit Tigers at Comerica Park, he scored his first four-hit game and stolen base of the season.

 The A's defeated the Minnesota Twins 14–13 on July 20 following a 10-run comeback, the largest in team history.
 Holliday contributed two home runs and six RBI, including a seventh-inning grand slam that tied the score at 13.
 This game marked the second time in his career in which he hit a grand slam plus another home run in his team's record-breaking comeback.
 The first such comeback had occurred with the Rockies the previous year, on July 4, against the Marlins.
 Two days later, he added three more hits and three runs scored against the Twins in a 16–1 victory.
 An offensive surge that boosted his trade value significantly by hitting .390 with a .422 on-base percentage and a .756 slugging percentage in his final two weeks in Oakland.
 His overall totals with the club included 93 games played while batting .286 with 11 home runs and 54 RBI.